vocdoni/docs/docs/architecture/components/entity.md

 The behaviour wants to mimic the `storage of text records`

-Guidlines for processing a retrieved list:
+Guidelines for processing a retrieved list:

 - Ignore records with an empty value
 - Assume records are not sorted